jennguyen1/nhuyhoa/_posts/2015-12-28-ML-Trees-and_Ensembles.md

 Rather than using information gain to score candidate splits, regression trees may use residual error, generated from a linear model.

 # Ensembles
-Rather than fitting one tree, we grow a a set of trees using the training data.
-Then we generate predictions on each tree and combine the predictions.
+Rather than fitting one tree, ensembling grows a set of trees using the training data.
+Then predictions are generated on each tree and then combined.
 Ensemble methods tend to outperform simpler methods and work very well in practice.

 Predictions from models can be combined in a variety of ways